audrey-shih/audrey-shih.github.io/content/talks/SOR22/index.md

   country: United States

 summary: 'Society of Rheology Annual Meeting 2022, Chicago, IL'
-abstract: 'Rheology of abscess fluids'
+abstract: 'Magnetic stress rheometer for abscess fluid characterization'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.